argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Cluster.md

       selector:
         matchLabels:
           argocd.argoproj.io/secret-type: cluster
-        # The cluster generator also supports matchExpressions.
-        #matchExpressions:
-        #  - key: staging
-        #    operator: In
-        #    values:
-        #      - "true"
 ```

 This selector will not match the default local cluster, since the default local cluster does not have a Secret (and thus does not have the `argocd.argoproj.io/secret-type` label on that secret).
 Any cluster selector that selects on that label will automatically exclude the default local cluster.